-The Board uses its Training Policy and Funding Procedures to process applications for funding for defined industry members.
-The Procedures provide guidelines for funding applicants and are available in hardcopy from the Board and on the Board's website.
+The Board applies its Training Policy and Funding Procedures to process applications for funding for defined industry members.
+The Procedures provide guidelines for funding applicants and are available on the Board's website.

 The procedures ensure defined industry members are able to access funding for training.
 Those procedures are reviewed continuously to maintain credibility, fairness, transparency and accountability.